hydrusnetwork/hydrus/docs/getting_started_installing.md

     *   If you have some python experience, you can [run from source](running_from_source.md).

 By default, hydrus stores all its data—options, files, subscriptions, _everything_—entirely inside its own directory.
 You can extract it to a usb stick, move it from one place to another, have multiple installs for multiple purposes, wrap it all up inside a truecrypt volume, whatever you like.
 The .exe installer writes some unavoidable uninstall registry stuff to Windows, but the 'installed' client itself will run fine if you manually move it.

+!!! warning "Network Install"
+    Unless you are an expert, do not install your client to a network location (i.e. on a different computer's hard drive)!
+The database is sensitive to interruption and requires good file locking, which network storage often fakes.
+There are [ways of splitting your client up](database_migration.md) so the database is on a local SSD but the files are on a network--this is fine--but you really should not put the database on a remote machine unless you know what you are doing and have a backup in case things go wrong.

+!!! warning "USB Drives and OS sleep"
+    Also be careful putting your client on an external USB drive if you mean to have it always on, through OS sleep.
+Some users have reported that Windows can damage a running database on a USB drive if it goes to sleep during a busy period.
+Apparently disabling write caching for the drive can fix it, but best not to mess around here unless you know what you are doing and have a backup.
+Much easier just to install the database to a system drive!

 !!! info "For macOS users"
     The Hydrus App is **non-portable** and puts your database in `~/Library/Hydrus` (i.e. `/Users/[You]/Library/Hydrus`).
 You can update simply by replacing the old App with the new, but if you wish to backup, you should be looking at `~/Library/Hydrus`, not the App itself.